Probing Many-Body Phenomena with Atomically Thin Nuclear Spin Layers in Diamond: Layer Dynamics and Tunable Interactions

 To assess the spin properties of the \nuc layer, we first measure the nuclear depolarization (\autoref{fig:fig3}\,a).
-During the measurement, the \nv center is periodically reset via a laser pulse to account for its limited $T_1$.
-The observed depolarization time of $22\,\text{ms}\pm 3\,\text{ms}$ is significantly shorter than the expected $T_1$ at room-temperature~\cite{ajoy2019hyperpolarized} and attributed to spin diffusion.
-As polarization spreads and the polarization gradient decreases, diffusion becomes progressively slower, possibly explaining the persistent $z$-magnetization.
-The residual magnetization may also result from normalization errors, e.g., detuning from the Hartmann-Hahn resonance~\cite{supplement}. \\ Ramsey measurements reveal nuclear spin dephasing times $T_2^*$ in the low hundreds of microseconds for both samples~\cite{supplement}, as visualized in \autoref{fig:fig3}\,b.
-The observed variation in $T_2^*$ and line-shapes likely arises from inhomogeneities of the \nuc concentration.
-For comparison, nearly $100\,\%$ \nucn-enriched diamond powder yields $T_2^*=60\,\text{\textmu s}\pm 5\,\text{\textmu s}$ at $7.05\,\text{T}$ in a NMR~\cite{supplement}.
+During the measurement, the \nv center is periodically reset via a laser pulse to account for its limited $T_1$ and maintain the initial $\vert{m_s=0\rangle}$ state.
+The observed depolarization time of $22\,\text{ms}\pm 3\,\text{ms}$ is significantly shorter than the expected $T_1$ at room temperature~\cite{ajoy2019hyperpolarized} and attributed to spin diffusion.
+As polarization spreads and the polarization gradient decreases, diffusion becomes progressively slower, possibly explaining the persistent $z$ magnetization.
+The residual magnetization may also result from normalization errors, e.g., detuning from the Hartmann-Hahn resonance~\cite{supplement}.
+Cycling through the \nv center’s spin states during its reset may also cause additional depolarization. \\ Ramsey measurements reveal nuclear spin dephasing times $T_2^*$ in the low hundreds of microseconds for both samples~\cite{supplement}, as visualized in \autoref{fig:fig3}\,b.
+The observed variation in $T_2^*$ and line shapes likely arises from inhomogeneities of the \nuc concentration.
+For comparison, nearly $100\,\%$ \nucn-enriched diamond powder yields $T_2^*=60\,\text{\textmu s}\pm 5\,\text{\textmu s}$ at $7.05\,\text{T}$ in an NMR measurement~\cite{supplement}.
 Apart from inhomogeneities, the longer $T_2^*$ of our \nuc layer can be attributed to its thickness of only a few atomic layers, which limits nuclear interactions. \\ Measuring the nuclear coherence time via a Hahn echo~\cite{hahn1950spin} leads to only minor improvements over $T_2^*$.
 As seen in \autoref{fig:fig3}\,c, oscillations arising from dipolar interactions among nuclear spins persist, since spin echo sequences like Hahn echo are designed to decouple on-site disorder~\cite{choi2020robust}, e.g., detuning.
 Assuming dephasing is dominated by dipolar interactions, a Hahn echo is not expected to extend the coherence time. \\ In contrast, homonuclear decoupling sequences like WAHUHA~\cite{waugh1968approach, choi2020robust}, which decouple dipolar interactions, significantly increase the coherence time, as illustrated by \autoref{fig:fig3}\,d.
 Effective decoupling requires pulse spacings $\tau$ much shorter than $T_2^*$.
 If $\tau$ approaches $T_2^*$, the decoupling fails.
 The WAHUHA sequence not only confirms strong interactions among the nuclear spins but also allows to tune their interaction strength by varying $\tau$.
-At short $\tau$ our measurements are limited by heating due to the increased duty-cycle.
+At short $\tau$, our measurements are limited by rf heating due to the increased duty cycle.